-14.2 In the event an employee has no entitlement left, they are entitled to apply for up to an additional 10 days discretionary sick leave per annum.
-The first five (5) days of discretionary sick leave shall be approved on the same basis as sick leave under caluse 14.1.

-In considering the next five (5) days the employer shall take into account the following:

-- The employees length of service - The employees attendance record - The consequences of not providing the leave - Any unusual and/or extenuating circumstances
+- 14.2 In the event an employee has no entitlement left, they are entitled to apply for up to ten (10) days discretionary leave per annum.
+The employer recognises that discretionary sick and domestic leave is to ensure the provision of reasonable support to staff having to be absent from work where their entitlement is exhausted.
+The first five (5) days of discretionary leave shall be approved on the same basis as leave under clause 14.1. - 14.3 In considering the next five (5) days discretionary leave the employer shall take into account the following: - The employee's length of service - The employee's attendance record - The consequences of not providing the leave - Any unusual and/or extenuating circumstances

-The parties agree that extenuating circumstances will include instances where an employee has exhausted their sick leave entitlement as a result of top-ups to earnings related compensation as a result of injury sustained in an assault by a patient in accordance with Clause 14.10.
+The parties agree that extenuating circumstances will include instances where an employee has exhausted their sick leave entitlement as a result of top-ups to earnings related compensation as a result of injury sustained in an assault by a patient in accordance with Clauses 14.12 or 14.13.

-Requests should be considered at the closest possible level of delegation to the employee and in the quickest time possible, taking into account the following: Reasons for a refusal shall, when requested by the employee, be given in writing and before refusing a request, the decision maker is expected to seek appropriate guidance.
+Requests should be considered at the closest possible level of delegation to the employee in the quickest time possible.
+Reasons for a refusal shall, when requested by the employee, be given in writing and before refusing a request, the decision maker is expected to seek appropriate guidance.